UPDATED JANUARY 2021

 Multi-factor authentication (“MFA”) has emerged as an important tool to provide an additional level of verification beyond user passwords to protect information systems and user data.
 The goal of MFA is to verify identity and to make sure that the person logging into an account really is the person they are claiming to be.
+MFA is one of the easiest things you can do today to significantly increase the security of your church staff and their accounts.
+Overall, we strongly believe that MFA is a vital element in any comprehensive approach to security.

 - Using easy-to-guess passwords, e.g. birthdays, addresses, pet names, etc.